remlapmot/mrrobust/README.md

 # mrrobust package: Stata commands for MR-Egger, IVW, and weighted median estimators
 The `mrrobust` package contains several commands implementing estimators robust to certain proportions of invalid instrumental variables.
 Such estimators are becoming widely used, especially in Mendelian randomization studies in epidemiology.

+These commands are used with summary data of the genotype-phenotype and genotype-outcome associations.
+Such data can be obtained from MR-Base <http://www.mrbase.org> (Hemani et al., MR-Base: a platform for systematic causal inference across the phenome using billions of genetic associations. bioRxiv, 2016, <https://doi.org/10.1101/078972>).

 In the package there are the following commands:

  - `mregger` implements the IVW and MR-Egger regression approaches introduced in Bowden et al., Int J Epi, 2015 <http://dx.doi.org/10.1093/ije/dyv080>.
 Use with summary data (i.e. per SNP/genotype associations with the disease outcome and exposure/phenotype).